wwoo/tf_face/README.md

 Check the training source for other flags you can specify.

-### Training a model to serve using TensorFlow Serving
+### Training a model locally to serve using TensorFlow Serving

 ```
 $> cd tf